redsolver/skyfeed/docs/api.md

    "d873ca08a7ffe36a8b19fa5d82cb34cfad70d2f0b3d5b1f2448a2054703e36d4":{}
 }
 ```
-The keys of this map are the user ids of people following/being followed.
+The keys of this map are the user ids of people following/being followed (**These ids are NOT skyfeed public keys, they are Sky ID user ids!
+You need to fetch their `profile` like in 1. to get their skyfeed public key and load their skyfeed data!**).

 6. Fetch a feed page using `skyfeed-feed/FEEDNAME/INDEX`
 `FEEDNAME` can be `posts` or `comments`.